 Engineering and energy

-Current collaborative PhD projects in the field of engineering and energy in 2017.
+2017 collaborative PhD projects underway in the field of engineering and energy.

 Listening through rock salt: Quantifying petro fabrics and seismic velocity anisotropy of evaporites to improve seismic imaging